Teen’s Prison Murder Wasn’t the First, His Parents Say

 And, the Colberts say, the warden and the sheriff “knew or should have known” that guards illegally falsify prison monitoring logs.

-In February 2016, shortly after Tyrin was killed, Sheriff Gautreaux’s spokesperson “was reported to acknowledge that Tyrin’s death proves that EBRPP is not safe for either EBRPP deputies or inmates,” according to the complaint.
+In February 2016, shortly after Tyrin was killed, Sheriff Guatreaux’s spokesperson “was reported to acknowledge that Tyrin’s death proves that EBRPP is not safe for either EBRPP deputies or inmates,” according to the complaint.

 Louisiana is one of only nine states that exclude 17-year-olds from the juvenile justice system for all offenses, and sends them to adult jails upon arrest, according to a 2015 report from the Louisiana Center for Children’s Rights.